2026 - 2027 Season | Concerts at a glance

 Sunday, November 22, 2026, 4:00 PM (First Church of Christ, Scientist, Berkeley)

-A paean to all the many different personalities of the clarinet, this program sets Mozart’s quintet, written for his dear friend Anton Stadler alongside a new work written specially for Left Coast clarinetist Jerome Simas.
+A paean to all the many different personalities of the clarinet, this program sets Mozart’s quintet, written for his dear friend Anton Stadler, alongside a new quintet written specially for Left Coast clarinetist Jerome Simas by his friend and fellow clarinetist, Jonathan Russell.

 WINTER WANDERING FESTIVAL

-In Left Coast’s second Winter Wandering Festival, contemporary explorations of the themes of home and displacement meet similar preoccupations in the music of Mahler and Janacek.
-Guest artist Hesam Abedini imagines these ideas through Persian and contemporary improvisation, and guest speaker and historian Sheer Ganor discusses ideas of home through the lens of those who have lost it.
+In Left Coast’s second Winter Wandering Festival, contemporary explorations of the themes of home and displacement meet similar preoccupations in the music of Mahler and Janáček.
+Guest artist Hesam Abedini imagines these ideas through Persian and contemporary improvisation while guest speaker and historian Sheer Ganor discusses ideas of home through the lens of those who have lost it.
 Left Coast gives the west coast premieres of seven new works!
-Join us for a thought-provoking weekend of music, community and discussion.
+Join us for a thought-provoking weekend of music, community, and discussion.

 Maps